KxSystems/docs-v1/docs/language/functions.md

 Projection
 ----------

 Passing a function a subset of its arguments _projects_ a new function.
 In the new function, the arguments already passed have the values supplied.
-The new function thus becomes a function of the _undefined_ argument/s only.
+The projected function has in its signature only the _undefined_ argument/s.
 ```q
 q)f:{x + 2 * y - z}       / f has 3 arguments
 q)f[100;10;2 3 5]